 A: Located on the waterfront, The Ferry Building offers a unique site for special events, weddings and corporate receptions.
 The dramatic clock tower on top of the building has been an icon of San Francisco since the turn of the century and the completion of the building.
 The second floor event space is open and airy, revealing the architecture of this historic landmark building.
 The high ceilings, open views to the artisan food vendors below and the tile floor with a striking mosaic of the Great Seal of the State of California, makes it the perfect site for special events.

-The space will accommodate seated dinners for up to 400 guests or cocktail receptions for up to 500.
-The rental fee for the Grand Hall is $7,000 inclusive of janitorial and security.
-When booking the Grand Hall, consider the additional rental of the adjoining Port Commission Room with spectacular views of San Francisco Bay.
+The Grand Hall will accommodate seated dinners for up to 400 guests or cocktail receptions for 600-800.
+When booking the Grand Hall, consider the additional rental of the adjoining Port Commission Hearing Room with spectacular views of San Francisco Bay.
 This room, with occupancy of up to 100 guests, could provide the perfect "quiet space" for your party.
-The rental fee is $1,500 in addition to the $7,000 fee for the Grand Hall.

 Q: Does the Ferry Building offer catering services?